AutismSocialMediaAnalysis/AutismSocialMediaAnalysis.github.io/_posts/2016-7-20-Facebook-and-Autism-Public-Pages.md

 National Autism Association |  65025

-It is also possible to examine the (self-identified) Facebook categories associated with the pages.
+Using the page information, it is also possible to examine the (self-identified) Facebook categories associated with the pages.
 The top 5 categories are:

 Category | Count